 Here’s an example of this in action, not the greatest anchor text (How to drive more traffic to your site), but you get the idea:

-3. Event Booth Traffic Leads to Landing Page Traffic
+3. Event Booth Traffic Leads to post-click landing page Traffic

 The key thing is to differentiate your efforts and experiment.

-The above list is certainly not exhaustive on how to grow your unpaid landing page traffic.
-Pay-per-click advertising is not exclusive to AdWords, Bing Ads, banner ads, or even sponsored ads on Facebook and Twitter.
+The above list is certainly not exhaustive on how to grow your unpaid post-click landing page traffic.
+Pay-per-click advertising is not exclusive to Google Ads, Bing Ads, banner ads, or even sponsored ads on Facebook and Twitter.

-Hopefully you understand there are many creative ways to generate free landing page traffic.
-The more you experiment, the greater chance your landing pages will have to earn more views (and ultimately conversions)!
+Hopefully you understand there are many creative ways to generate free post-click landing page traffic.
+The more you experiment, the greater chance your post-click landing pages will have to earn more views (and ultimately conversions)!
 Turn ad clicks into conversions, create dedicated, fast-loading post-click pages for every offer.
 See how to provide all of your audiences with unique post-click experiences by signing up for an Instapage Enterprise demo today.